Atma Jayaram: Emergency

 On 12 June 1975, Justice Jagmohanlal Sinha of the Allahabad High Court found the Prime Minister guilty on the charge of misuse of government machinery for her election campaign.
 Protests led by J.P.Narayan, Raj Narain, Satyendra Narayan Sinha and Morarji Desai flooded the streets of Delhi close to the Parliament building and the Prime Minister's residence.
 According to the first interim report of the Shah Commission on 11 March 1978, no reports were filed by the Intelligence Bureau between 12 and 18 June, suggesting a state of emergency.
-Chapter 5.28 of the report says that on 18 June a top secret note between Prime Minister Indira Gandhi and the Director of Intelligence, which suggest constant surveillance of the Congress' political opponents.
+Chapter 5.28 of the report says that on 18 June a top secret note between Prime Minister Indira Gandhi and the Director of Intelligence suggested constant surveillance of the Congress' political opponents.

-On the evening of 25 June 1975 Mrs. Gandhi wrote to President Fakhruddin Ali Ahmed recommending a proclamation of emergency.
+On the evening of 25 June 1975, Mrs. Gandhi wrote to President Fakhruddin Ali Ahmed recommending a proclamation of emergency.
 The letter was made public under chapter 5.52 of the Shah Commission report.

 Chapters 5.57, 5.58 and 5.59 of the report say that Jayaram, S.L.
 Khurana(Home Secretary) and H.R.
-Gokhale(Minister for Law and Justice) learnt of the Emergency only on the morning of June 26.
+Gokhale(Minister for Law and Justice) learnt of the Emergency only on the morning of 26 June.

 Chapter 5.60(g) states that"While the Director of Intelligence, the Home Secretary, Cabinet Secretary(B.D.
 Pande) and the secretary to the Prime Minister(Parmeshwar Narayan Haksar) had not been taken into confidence, Shri R.K.
 Dhawan, the then additional private secretary to the Prime Minister had been associated with the preparation and promulgation of the emergency from the early stage".

 This statement suggested that the four officials, including Jayaram had possibly opposed Mrs. Gandhi's decision to impose emergency.
 Due to this opposition, it is possible that Mrs. Gandhi asked Jayaram to resign after being given a one-year extension earlier that month.
 Facts are currently unknown, but it is likely that Mrs. Gandhi would have preferred to have the police force on her side during the Emergency.

 Anecdotes

-A.S Dulat, former director of RAW called him “A gentleman’s gentleman”.
+A.S Dulat, former director of RAW called him "A gentleman’s gentleman".

 Like Kao, Jayaram was known to have an extremely sharp mind and was considered a no nonsense intelligence chief.
 Dulat commented that during an intelligence meeting, an officer had made a mistake.
-Jayaram addressed everybody with a quick remark, “Gentleman, a cat has nine lives, an intelligence officer has one,” reiterating the fact that the IB could not afford to make mistakes.
+Jayaram addressed everybody with a quick remark, "Gentleman, a cat has nine lives, an intelligence officer has one," reiterating the fact that the IB could not afford to make mistakes.

 Surendra Pathania, former Director General of Maharashtra, commented that Jayaram had a great sense of style.
 Pathania, a junior officer at the time, called on Jayaram at 9, Tuglak Road(the Director's official residence) and was surprised to see him in dark pink trousers.
 "He was effortlessly stylish and junior officers like us were always welcome at 9, Tuglak Road."